-This time of year, our dishwasher is working overtime thanks to all my holiday cooking and baking, hosting holiday parties, and (in a few more days) having Dave home all day for a couple weeks.
+This time of year, our dishwasher is working overtime thanks to cooking and baking for the holidays, hosting holiday parties, and having Dave and Nora home for lunches over Christmas Break.

 Since I would be very sad if my dishwasher was out of commission for even a day or two, I do my best to keep it in tip-top working order — and that includes cleaning it regularly.

-Yes, I clean my dishwasher — and it’s a really simple process!
+Yes, I clean my dishwasher — and it’s a really simple (but fairly gross) process!

 1: Clean out the drain and any visible grime.